The New Alberta Condo Act

 The Proposed Changes and Amendments

-Bill 19, if passed, would amend the current Condominium Property Act to allow condo corporations to directly charge back costs related to repairs or damages caused directly as a result of the previous owner or occupant without having to go to court to do so.
-These chargebacks, according to the proposed amendment, could also include “reasonable administrative costs and legal fees,” as well.
+Bill 19, if passed, would amend the current Condominium Property Act to allow condo corporations to directly chargeback costs related to repairs or damages caused directly as a result of the previous owner or occupant without having to go to court to do so.
+These chargebacks, according to the proposed amendment to the Alberta Condo Act, could also include “reasonable administrative costs and legal fees,” as well.

-Certainly, an owner could refuse to pay and push the matter into courts where the condo board would have needed to take things anyway, but then the tables suddenly turn to owners having to take to the courts to defend themselves, rather than the condo boards needing to instigate the legal process if they felt the matter warranted that sort of intervention – a subtle difference in framing that has condo owner advocates concerned.
+Certainly, an owner could refuse to pay and push the matter into courts where the condo board would have needed to take things anyway, but then the tables suddenly turn to owners having to take to the courts to defend themselves, rather than the condo boards needing to instigate the legal process if they felt the matter warranted that sort of intervention – a subtle difference in framing that has condo owner advocates concerned about the implication of the Alberta Condo Act.

-In the meantime, if you’ve got questions about condo legislation in Alberta (current or future!) feel free to reach out to us at Catalyst Condo Management Ltd for answers, and we’ll do what we can to get you the information you need – and then some!
+In the meantime, if you’ve got questions about condo legislation in Alberta including the Alberta Condo Act or Alberta condo law (current or future!) feel free to reach out to us at Catalyst Condo Management Ltd for answers, and we’ll do what we can to get you the information you need – and then some!